Stape

 Use cases

 1. Clone only some GTM assets (Tags, Triggers, Variables).
 Unlike the Clone tool, with Inspect, you can see the container's contents and manage them as you need.
-Choose the asset you want to clone, add it to the cart, and clone it to another container or GTM account.
+Choose the asset you want to clone, add it to My assets, and clone it to another container or GTM account.

 2. Changes to tag configurations and adding tags to a different container.
 If you are going to run a website with a similar structure and configuration settings but need to make some minor changes in existing tags, you can use the feature "Export overview as CSV" in the text editor, make those changes, and then upload the revised configuration to a needed container.